I'm Dimity.*

-Turns out, sustainable fitness isn’t about speed or streaks.
-It’s about showing up with consistency, compassion, and community.
-That’s the foundation of everything I teach today.
+I’ve learned that sustainable fitness isn’t built on speed, streaks, or perfection.
+It’s built on showing up with consistency, compassion, and community.
+That’s the foundation of everything I do today.

 Preorder The 27th Mile today